ospark-org/plank-server-sample/README.md

-# polymath-sample
+# plank-server-sample
-The server sample of polymath.
+The server sample of plank with fastapi.

 ## install [poetry](https://python-poetry.org/docs/)